647-228-5969

 Please see our page on luring a child charges for more information on that separate and often included offence.

-Call us today for a free case review
+Call us today for a free assessment

 Your case will be defended by a fully licensed Practicing Lawyer of the Law Society of Ontario.
 For more information about our lawyer, click here.